Ward 8 (cocktail): Ingredients and preparation

-Like the story of its creation, there are several variations of the Ward 8 cocktail.
-Various recipes call for blended whiskey, bourbon, rye and even single malt scotch.
+Like the story of its creation, the Ward 8 cocktail has several variations.
+Various recipes call for blended whiskey, bourbon, rye and even single-malt scotch.
 Some recipes call for lemon juice, lime juice, no juice, grenadine, sour mix and gomme syrup.
 The Santa Clara Company trademark described their product as "Compounds of Whisky, Grenadine-Syrup, Rock-Candy Syrup, and Lime-Juice."

 Following the end of prohibition, Locke-Ober reopened its bar using this recipe: